vijaybalebail/In-memory-workshop/In_memory/IM_features/queries.md

 ![](images\IMOptimizedArithmetic.png)

 In-Memory Optimized Arithmetic are available in 18c and encodes the NUMBER data type as a fixed-width native integer scaled by a common exponent.
 This enables faster calculations using SIMD hardware.
 The Oracle Database NUMBER data type has high fidelity and precision.
 However, NUMBER can incur a significant performance overhead for queries because arithmetic operations cannot be performed natively in hardware.
 The In-Memory optimized number format enables native calculations in hardware for segments compressed with the QUERY LOW compression option.

 Not all row sources in the query processing engine have support for the In-Memory optimized number format so the IM column store stores both the traditional Oracle Database NUMBER data type and the In-Memory optimized number type.
 This dual storage increases the space overhead, sometimes up to 15%.

 In-Memory Optimized Arithmetic is controlled by the initialization parameter INMEMORY_OPTIMIZED_ARITHMETIC.
 The parameter values are DISABLE (the default) or ENABLE.
-When set to ENABLE, all NUMBER columns for tables that use FOR QUERY LOW compression are encoded with the In-Memory optimized format when populated (in addition to 12 | ORACLE DATABASE IN-MEMORY WITH ORACLE DATABASE 19C the traditional Oracle Database NUMBER data type).
+When set to ENABLE, all NUMBER columns for tables that use FOR QUERY LOW compression are encoded with the In-Memory optimized format when populated (in addition to the traditional Oracle Database NUMBER data type).
 Switching from ENABLE to DISABLE does not immediately drop the optimized number encoding for existing IMCUs.
 Instead, that happens when the IM column store repopulates affected IMCUs.

 #### Set
 ````